 - Networking in Bucks www.networkinginbucks.co.uk

-How a sofa is relevant to a business!
+How is buying a sofa relevant to business?

 It’s no different in business.
-Eventually, when a problem has caused enough of a problem, someone decides to start looking at a solution - THIS is the point you want to be noticed.
+Eventually, when a problem has caused enough pain, someone decides to start looking at a solution - THIS is the point you want to be noticed.

 Will my business be safe if I buy this new…?

 Then there's the other issue.
-When you're buying for your own business, there’s the added concern about the affect the new product or service will have on it.
-We ask ourselves the same questions:
+When buying for a business, there’s the added concern about the effect the new product or service will have on it.
+Prospects ask themselves:

-- Will the benefits outweigh the pain of implementing it?
+- Will the benefits outweigh the pain of implementing the new product/service?

 - Can I be bothered to install it (Is the reward great enough?
 Will it really deliver an ROI?)

-- If I leave things as they are, at least I know what to expect every day
+- If I leave things as they are, how long will it be before I have no choice but to change?

-Although it's your job to assure the customer about the above, the fact still remains that he/she needs to know "what's in it for them" before they make the next move.
+Although it's your job to reassure the prospect about the new purchase, the fact still remains that he/she needs to know 'what's in it for them' before they make the next move.